aitalshashank2/aitalshashank2/README.md

 <br/>
 <br/>

 Hi!
 I'm **Shashank**.
-I am a junior at [IIT Roorkee](https://iitr.ac.in/), a project leader at [Information Management Group, IIT Roorkee](http://img.iitr.ac.in/) and a core member at [Vision and Language Group, IIT Roorkee](https://vlgiitr.github.io/).
+I am a junior at [IIT Roorkee](https://iitr.ac.in/) and a core member at [Vision and Language Group, IIT Roorkee](https://vlgiitr.github.io/).
 I am a full stack developer and am a keen learner.
 In addition to programming, I love listening to music!
 Wanna chill around on a pleasant evening, listening to Indian Classical music and eating fresh pakodas with rich spicy chutney?
 Count me in!

 <p align="center">
     <img src="https://github-readme-stats.vercel.app/api?username=aitalshashank2&show_icons=true&theme=nightowl" alt="aitalshashank2" />